 Tad was born with complex medical needs, and as a brand new mom, I was suddenly trained to be his full-time caregiver.
 I learned how to manage a trach, ventilator, G-tube, countless medications, and daily therapy routines.
 It was a lot—and for a while, he was really sick.

 But over time, I discovered how to use food and lifestyle changes to support his healing.
 Slowly, I watched him come alive.
-He was thriving—because home truly is the best medicine.
+He was thriving—because home and love truly are the best medicine.

 Still, we constantly struggled to find safe, qualified nursing care.
 I was exhausted, burnt out, and doing everything alone.
 Even though I had always said I’d never become a nurse, I enrolled in LPN school—because I would do anything for Tad.